What is Reflexology?

-Reflexology is a natural, non-intrusive complementary therapy based on the theory that the organs, areas and systems of the body are reflected on the feet and hands.
+Reflexology works on the principle that the organs, glands and systems of the body are reflected on the feet and hands.

-Using a unique combination of finger and thumb pressure to stimulate the reflex areas, reflexology aims to improve blood circulation, restore balance, encourage relaxation and invigorate the health of the client.
+In contrast to a foot massage, reflexology uses a unique combination of finger and thumb pressure to stimulate specific reflex areas.
+The aim is to improve blood circulation, restore balance, encourage relaxation and invigorate the health of the client.

 Contact me to find out more